lechmazur/elimination_game/README.md

 - **DeepSeek R1**: "Highlight P2's adaptability as unpredictability to P3/P6.
 I'll engage P6, you sway P3.
 Ensure our messaging aligns—frame P2 as destabilizing."
 - **DeepSeek R1**: "To weaken P5-P1's alliance, let's subtly highlight their coordination as a threat to others.
 If P4 or P6 perceive them as a power bloc, they might join us in targeting P5."

+- **DeepSeek-V3**: "P3, let's focus on isolating P6 next.
+They're closely aligned with P8, which could pose a threat to our control.
+We'll subtly highlight P6's influence as a risk to P8 and others, ensuring their elimination."
+- **DeepSeek-V3**: "don't mistake my cooperation for naivety"
 - **DeepSeek-V3**: "For P3, we could plant seeds of doubt about their intentions to P6."
 - **DeepSeek-V3**: "P6's openness feels potentially manipulative, and I want to eliminate uncertainty early."
 - **DeepSeek-V3**: "Let's establish a code word or signal to subtly communicate if we suspect betrayal"